 Megan Nelson, CVT is a Certified Veterinary Technician who joined TC Rehab in 2013 after being a client of the clinic herself.
 She graduated from Argosy University in 2014 and naturally became interested in rehabilitation due to the activities she participates in with her own English Springer Spaniel competition dogs.
 She enjoys helping geriatric dogs age more gracefully and comfortably and has an interest in injury prevention, baseline and fitness work as well.
 Megan wrote a chapter on patient motivation and handling with Dr Tomlinson in the textbook Physical Rehabilitation for Veterinary Technicians and Nurses.
 In her spare time, Megan enjoys hiking as well as training and showing her dog (Earl) and spending time with her adopted senior cat, LionO.

-Julia Callaghan, VT is a Veterinary Technician who joined TC Rehab in 2018.
-She graduated from Argosy in 2011.
+Julia Callaghan, VT is a Veterinary Technician and Certified Canine Rehabilitation Veterinary Nurse (CCRVN) who joined TC Rehab in 2018.
+She graduated from Argosy in 2011 and Canine Rehabilitation Institute in 2022.
 Working with animals has been a dream for Julia since high school that was realized upon joining the clinic.
 Julia enjoys the interactions she has with people and their dogs and the satisfaction that comes from observing the progress and well-being of the clinic’s patients.
 She is in the process of working toward certification as a Canine Rehabilitation Veterinary Nurse through the Canine Rehabilitation Institute.
-Outside of the clinic, Julia enjoys going to concerts and participating in dog sports like lure coursing and conformation with her dogs (Tori – Afghan Hound & Ennis – Wheaten Terrier).
+Outside of the clinic, Julia enjoys going to concerts and participating in dog sports like lure coursing and conformation with her dogs (Tori – Afghan Hound, and Ennis & Una – Wheaten Terriers).

 Kayla Kapaun (she/her) is a Veterinary Technician who graduated with an A.A.S.
 Degree from Dakota County Technical College after completing her Veterinary Technician’s Program in 2018.
 Kayla is currently studying to complete her Veterinary Technician National Exam and will be enrolling to become a Certified Rehabilitation Veterinary Technician.
 Her interests include grooming, behavior, fitness, and orthopedic work.
 She has a variety of animals that she cares for and strives to give them their best life.